juxor/afaq/markdown/secI4.md

 decisions about production.
 It is not meant as a blue-print nor is it set-in- stone.

-## I.4.5 What about _"supply and demand"_?
+## I.4.5 What about "supply and demand"?

 Anarchists do not ignore the facts of life, namely that at a given moment there is so much a certain good produced and so much of it is desired to be consumed or used.
 Neither do we deny that different individuals have different interests and tastes.
-However, this is not what is usually meant by _"supply and demand."_ Often in general economic debate, this formula is given a certain mythical quality which ignores its underlying realities as well as some unwholesome implications of the theory (for example, as discussed in [section C.1.5](secC1.html#secc15) the market can very efficiently create famines by exporting food to areas where there is demand for it).
+However, this is not what is usually meant by "supply and demand."
+Often in general economic debate, this formula is given a certain mythical quality which ignores its underlying realities as well as some unwholesome implications of the theory (for example, as discussed in [section C.1.5](secC1.html#secc15) the market can very efficiently create famines by exporting food to areas where there is demand for it).
 At the very least, the _"the law of supply and demand"_ is not the "most efficient" means of distribution in an unequal society as decisions are skewed in favour of the rich.

-As far as _"supply and demand"_ in terms of allocating scare resources is concerned, anarchists are well aware of the need to create and distribute necessary goods to those who require them.
+As far as "supply and demand" in terms of allocating scare resources is concerned, anarchists are well aware of the need to create and distribute necessary goods to those who require them.
 The question is, in an anarchist society, how do you know that valuable labour and materials are not being